josephmate/OdinCodeBrowser/README.md

 * **Minimal CPU/Memory/Storage Usage**: Since Odin and GitHub are not realtime, no cpu, memory or diskspace is needed by the client to efficiently calculate all the indexes.
 * **Realtime** As you make changes in an IDE, the indexes are update and you can navigate to the new code changes or new dependencies.
+For GitHub you need to commit and push before the navigation updates.
+For Odin you need to run this tool and publish the generated html files.
 * **Automatically Applied**: By rebuilding in the IDE, new code is recognized.
   By commiting and pushing your changes to GitHub, the navigation is updated.
   For Odin, you must manually build and publish the static webpages.
 You